-(h) The Center shall assist in the delivery of programs and activities pursuant to this article to meet statewide, and if needed as determined by the goals and Master Plan for Professional Staff Development established by the State Board pursuant to section twenty-three-a, article two, chapter eighteen of this code, the local professional development needs of paraprofessionals, teachers, principals and administrators and may contract with existing agencies or agencies created after the effective date of this section or others to provide training programs in the most efficient manner.
-Existing programs currently based in agencies of the state shall be continued in the agency of their origin unless the Center establishes a compelling need to transfer or cancel the existing program.
-The Center shall recommend to the Governor the transfer of funds to the providing agency, if needed, to provide programs approved by the Center.
+(h) The center shall assist in the delivery of programs and activities pursuant to this article to meet statewide, and if needed as determined by the goals and Master Plan for Professional Staff Development established by the state board pursuant to article two-i, chapter eighteen-a of this code, the local professional development needs of paraprofessionals, teachers, principals and administrators and may contract with existing agencies or agencies created after the effective date of this section or others to provide training programs in the most efficient manner.
+Existing programs currently based in agencies of the state shall be continued in the agency of their origin unless the center establishes a compelling need to transfer or cancel the existing program.
+The center shall recommend to the Governor the transfer of funds to the providing agency, if needed, to provide programs approved by the center.

-(j) In accordance with section two-c, article three of this chapter, the Center shall be responsible for paying reasonable and necessary expenses for persons attending the Principals Academy: Provided, That nothing in this section shall be construed to require any specific level of funding by the Legislature.
+(j) In accordance with section two-c, article three of this chapter, the center is responsible for paying reasonable and necessary expenses for persons attending the Principals Academy: Provided, That nothing in this section requires any specific level of funding by the Legislature.

-Subject to the provisions of section twenty-three-a, article two, chapter eighteen of this code, through this project the Center for Professional Development shall:
+Subject to the provisions of article two-i, chapter eighteen-a of this code, through this project the Center for Professional Development shall:

 (1) Identify, coordinate, arrange and otherwise assist in the delivery of professional development programs and activities that help professional educators acquire the knowledge, skills, attitudes, practices and other such pertinent complements considered essential for an individual to demonstrate appropriate performance as a professional person in the public schools of West Virginia.
 The basis for the performance shall be the laws, policies and regulations adopted for the public schools of West Virginia, and amendments thereto.
 The center also may permit and encourage school personnel such as classroom aides, higher education teacher education faculty and higher education faculty in programs such as articulated tech prep associate degree and other programs to participate in appropriate professional development programs and activities with public school professional educators;